formkit/docs-content/advanced/core.md

 }
 ```

-`node.on()` will only respond to events emitted by the same node.
+Node events (by default) bubble up the node tree, but `node.on()` will only respond to events emitted by the same node.
 However, if you would like to also catch events bubbling up from descendants you may append the string `.deep` to the end of your event name:

 ```js
 import { createNode } from '@formkit/core'